eduvpn/documentation/WIREGUARD.md

 ## TODO

-- (re)implement portal support for manual configuration downloads
 - we currently have a "sync" that adds all peers to WG from DB that were manually created, i.e. not through the API.
 This needs to be done better, every 2 minutes a partial sync, only peers get added, never removed, is not great... it *does* work, for now... at least we need a call for multi peer add
-- implement wg-server-config.php to write `/etc/wireguard/wg*.conf` files in
-  vpn-server-node package
 - add entries to `connection_log` table when peer is added/removed so we know who had an IP at a certain time
 - prevent 1 user claiming all IPs in 2 seconds through API or web, limit to maximum number of configs (also for OpenVPN perhaps...)
 - clean up "dead" connections from the daemon (make the sync a *real* sync)
 - show WG connections on "Connections" page
-- make disable user remove/disable?
+- make sure disable user removes/disables?
 WG connections
-- show WG info on "Info" page